escottgoodwin/lango-trans-de/README.md

 **COLD START D2V**

 This recommender system attempts to address the 'cold start problem'  by modeling a user's interests based on recent browsing history.
 The method uses [Doc2Vec](https://cs.stanford.edu/~quocle/paragraph_vector.pdf) to create vector representations of documents.
 By training a Doc2Vec model with a specific corpus, the resulting documents vectors are able to represent  the semantic meaning of each document within a continuous vector space.
+However, the semantic meanings are limited to those within the corpus.

 This package uses the [gensim implementation of Doc2Vec](https://radimrehurek.com/gensim/models/doc2vec.html).

 **Requirements**